 Unique to this yoga path, is the emphasis on transformation of society.
 P.R.
 Sarkar, not only taught the spiritual philosophy underlying tantra yoga and communicated its advanced practices, but created a unique socio- economic philosophy called PROUT or Progressive Utilization Theory.
 He saw the detrimental sides of both capitalism and communism and offered, through PROUT, an alternative approach through which the limited resources of the physical world could be shared with all in an equitable manner.

 Ananda Marga of Madison is located at 1305 Whenona Drive in Madison, WI.
 We offer classes as well as individual instruction in meditation.
-Group meditation sessions are held twice weekly, Sunday mornings at 10am and Tuesday evenings at 6:45pm.
+Group meditation sessions are held weekly on Sunday mornings at 10am.
 Call (608) 274-0318 for information.